 Origin

-- From the Abdominal Aorta: In most cases, the inferior phrenic artery arises directly from the abdominal aorta, just below the diaphragm at the level of the T12 vertebra.
+- Directly from the Abdominal Aorta: In most cases, the inferior phrenic artery arises directly from the abdominal aorta, just as it enters the abdominal cavity after passing through the diaphragm at the level of the T12 vertebra.[5]

-- From the Renal Arteries: Occasionally, the inferior phrenic artery may arise from the renal arteries, which supply the kidneys.
+- From the Renal Arteries: Occasionally, the inferior phrenic artery may arise from the renal arteries, which supply blood to the kidneys.

-- From a Common Trunk: In some individuals, the right and left inferior phrenic arteries may share a common trunk, arising from the abdominal aorta or celiac trunk.
+- From a Common Trunk: In certain cases, the right and left inferior phrenic arteries may arise from a common trunk that branches off from the abdominal aorta or celiac trunk.

 Course

-- Left Inferior Phrenic Artery: The left inferior phrenic artery also ascends obliquely but toward the left.
-It travels posterior to the esophagus and runs across the undersurface of the left hemidiaphragm.
-Like its counterpart, it branches out across the diaphragm to ensure a broad distribution of blood.
+- Left Inferior Phrenic Artery: The left inferior phrenic artery follows a similar upward course but to the left.
+It passes posterior to the esophagus and ascends along the left side of the diaphragm.
+The left inferior phrenic artery also gives off small branches to the left adrenal gland and esophagus.

 Branches

-The inferior phrenic artery gives off multiple smaller branches as it approaches and supplies the diaphragm:
+The inferior phrenic artery gives off several branches as it ascends:

-- Diaphragmatic Branches: The primary branches of the inferior phrenic artery supply the diaphragm’s muscular and tendinous parts.
-These branches fan out across the inferior surface of the diaphragm, ensuring that the entire muscle is well-supplied with oxygenated blood.
+- Diaphragmatic Branches: The primary branches of the inferior phrenic arteries are the diaphragmatic branches, which supply the muscular and tendinous parts of the diaphragm.
+These branches spread out over the inferior surface of the diaphragm and penetrate the muscle to ensure an adequate blood supply.

 Relations

-- Posteriorly: It lies behind the inferior vena cava and the right adrenal gland as it travels upward from the aorta.
+- Posteriorly: It is related to the right adrenal gland and kidney as it travels upward from the aorta.

-- Anteriorly: The left inferior phrenic artery lies in relation to the stomach and the lower esophagus, near the esophageal hiatus.
+- Anteriorly: The left inferior phrenic artery is related to the stomach and the lower part of the esophagus, through which it often sends small branches.

-- Posteriorly: It is related to the left adrenal gland and the kidney, located beneath the diaphragm.
+- Posteriorly: It passes behind the esophagus and is related to the left adrenal gland and kidney.

 Length and Diameter